Origin & Functions

 ADMINISTRATIVE DIVISION

-The lltigation acts of the Civil Division and the Criminal Division are supported by the Administrative Division, which also works to ensure compliance with rules and regulations of the U.S. Department of Justice.
-The Division further coordinates other options for law enforcement support, and victims and witnesses.
+The litigation acts of the Civil Division and the Criminal Division are supported by the Administrative Division, which also works to ensure compliance with rules and regulations of the U.S. Department of Justice.
+The Division further coordinates options for law enforcement support, victims, and witnesses.

 APPELLATE DIVISION